Medicare and COBRA for Early Retirement: What You Need to Know in 2026

 Prescription Drug Coverage (Part D)

-- Medicare-approved private plans that cover prescription drugs for people enrolled in Parts A and/or B.
+• Part D plans are Medicare-approved private plans that provide prescription drug coverage for people enrolled in Parts A and/or B.

-- If you choose Medigap, you may also want to choose a standalone Part D plan to have drug coverage and avoid a Part D Late Enrollment Penalty.
+• If you choose Medigap, you may also want a standalone Part D plan to avoid a Part D late enrollment penalty.

 Health insurance options for early retirees